Did you know that in the UK, over 9,000 peas are eaten per person, per year?

 It’s great for weight loss too, as it is very low in fat, carbohydrates, and naturally-occurring sugar.

-In fact, in one serving, you will find less than 0.5g fat, 0.25g sugar, and 1g carbs in it.
+In fact, in one serving, you will find less than 0.5g fat, 0.25g sugar, and 1g carbs in it making it the best choice for those trying to shred, shrink, or shed.

 Plant eaters losing weight will really appreciate this pea protein source.